 From 1994 to 2006 I taught undergraduate and graduate history courses in Canada and the United States.
 From 2003 to 2013, I was an instructor in the Officer Professional Military Education programme for the Canadian Armed Forces.
 I currently work for Statistics Canada, and during the summer tourist season I am a tour guide and Road Scholar lecturer.

-My research interests chiefly relate to Atlantic Canada, Arctic and Canadian Military history.
-My portfolio includes commissioned research for public sector agencies such as Canada Post Corporation, Parks Canada Agency, Maritime Museum of the Atlantic, and Nova Scotia Archives.
+My research interests chiefly relate to Atlantic Canada.
+My portfolio includes a variety of commissioned research projects for Canada Post Corporation, Parks Canada Agency, Maritime Museum of the Atlantic, and Nova Scotia Archives.
 I also conduct historical research for private sector clients.

 Coastline Custom Tours offers private tours for visitors to Halifax; my services are marketed through ToursByLocals.com

 James (Jay) F. E. White, PhD

 “Arambec” (also spelled “Arembec”) is an old English word first used in the early 1500s to describe the region I live in.
 “Norumbega” is a variation of the same word often seen on old maps of New England.
 I’ve always been fascinated by the early period in Atlantic Canada history; the few sources that survive describe a fabulously rich ecosystem.
 When I visit places like the gannet colony on the Gaspé peninsula or go whale-watching in the Bay of Fundy, I am reminded that what exists today is but a remnant of what Europeans encountered here five centuries ago.